 - 1. "Looked after" and "previously looked after" children. - 2.
-Children who were previously in state care outside of England, and have ceased to be in state care as a result of being adopted. - 3.
 Children who have a sibling currently attending Walkwood Church of England Middle School.
-In order to qualify for a place on the grounds of a sibling attending the school, the sibling must be attending the school at the time of intended admission. - 4.
-Children of staff employed for at least two years or recruited to meet a skills shortage. - 5.
+In order to qualify for a place on the grounds of a sibling attending the school, the sibling must be attending the school at the time of intended admission. - 3.
+Children of any staff employed for at least two years or recruited to meet a skills shortage. - 4.
 Other children.